lczerniawski/f1-data-engineering-project/README.md

 More on that [here](https://learn.microsoft.com/en-us/azure/architecture/solution-ideas/media/azure-databricks-modern-analytics-architecture.svg#lightbox)
 As my main goal was to learn Azure Data Factory and Azure Databricks I decided to use this stack.

+### What can the data be used for?
+The data can be used to create various reports and analysis.
+For example:
+- Who is the most successful driver in the history of Formula 1?
+- Who is the most successful constructor in the history of Formula 1?
+- What is the most successful country in the history of Formula 1?

 ## Lessons Learned

 I learned a lot about Azure Data Factory and Azure Databricks.
 I also learned how to use Azure Data Factory to orchestrate data pipeline.